Popeydanielmate/oct23-t3w8-colouracademy/README.md

 ## Contexts

+- Base Colour
+    - Hex colour of new theme
 - Localstorage manager for list of CSS themes
     - Array of theme lists
 - Localstorage manager for current CSS theme
     - One theme list
 - List of CSS themes
     - Array of theme lists
-- CSS Themes / list of colours
+- Current CSS Theme
     - One theme list

 ## Data